-Doing Business 2016 presents the data for the labor market regulation indicators in an annex.
-The report does not present rankings of economies on these indicators or include the topic in the aggregate distance to frontier score or ranking on the ease of doing business.
-Detailed data collected on labor market regulation are available on the Doing Business website.
+Doing Business 2017 presents the data for the labor market regulation indicators in an annex.
+The report does not present rankings of economies on these indicators or include this indicator set in the aggregate distance to frontier score or ranking on the ease of doing business.
 The data on labor market regulation are based on a detailed questionnaire on employment regulations that is completed by local lawyers and public officials.
 Employment laws and regulations as well as secondary sources are reviewed to ensure accuracy.

 To make the data comparable across economies, several assumptions about the worker and the business are used.

 • Is a cashier in a supermarket or grocery store, age 19, with one year of work experience.
 (1)

 • Is a full-time employee.

 • Is not a member of the labor union, unless membership is mandatory.

 • Is a limited liability company (or the equivalent in the economy).

 • Operates a supermarket or grocery store in the economy’s largest business city.
 For 11 economies the data are also collected for the second largest business city.